chaos-mesh/rfcs/text/2022-05-12-multi-cluster-support.md

 User delete chaos -> if this chaos contain a `remoteCluster` field, the remote chaos controller reconcile

-Chaos in child cluster changed -> the remote chaos controller reconcile
+Chaos in child cluster changed -> the remote chaos controller reconcile (resources will be mapped to the chaos in parent cluster)

 Controller Reconcile -> If the Target Cluster is not ready, do nothing and return -> If the chaos is being deleted